twilio/twilio-go/UPGRADE.md

 _All `MAJOR` version bumps will have upgrade notes posted here._

+## [2023-11-22] 1.x.x to 2.x.x-rc.x

+---
+### Overview

+#### Twilio Go Helper Library’s major version 2.0.0-rc.x is now available.
+We ensured that you can upgrade to Go helper Library 2.0.0-rc.x version without any breaking changes

+Support for JSON payloads has been added in the request body

 [2022-10-05] 0.26.x to 1.x.x
 -----------------------------
 ### NEW FEATURE - Added Support for Twiml Building